-A timeless, laid-back coastal vibe surrounded by scenic beachfront.
+A timeless, laid-back coastal neighborhood surrounded by scenic beachfront.

-Bradenton is one of the oldest and most charming historic neighborhoods in Florida.
-Founded in 1895, the waterfront community lies on the banks of the Manatee River and is home to many beautiful old homes.
-The architecture in the Historic Bradenton neighborhood is a mix of styles, including Spanish Revival, Mediterranean Revival, craftsman, Colonial, bungalows, bohemian, and the Key West style.
-The Braden Castle neighborhood is a designated U.S. Historic District.
+Historic Bradenton is a true hidden gem that’s one of the oldest and most charming historic neighborhoods in all of Florida.
+Founded in 1895, this gorgeous waterfront community lies on the banks of the Manatee River and is home to many lovely estates.
+You’ll find a unique architectural scene in the Historic Bradenton neighborhood, including homes and bungalows influenced by Spanish Revival, Mediterranean Revival, Craftsman, Colonial, Bohemian, and the Key West style.
+The Braden Castle Park Historic District is a designated U.S. Historic District.

 What to Love